 With mortgage rates stalled near record lows, analysts from across the country agree that there’s no better time than right now to apply for a mortgage.
 Over the last year, traditional 30-year fixed mortgage rates have fallen by almost an entire point — which means today’s homebuyers are paying significantly less to borrow money to buy houses than those that did at the beginning of 2020.

 Although winter isn’t traditionally the most popular time to move, there are some significant benefits to early-year homebuying.
-In addition to low mortgage rates, the overall market is slower, which means there’s less competition from other buyers, leading to lower sales prices.
+One factor in determining when to apply for a mortgage is when mortgage rates are low and the overall market is slower, which means there’s less competition from other buyers, leading to lower sales prices.
 Furthermore, a slower market could mean reduced costs (and greater availability) on move-related services, such as professional movers.

-Whether you’re considering purchasing a home for the first time or consider yourself to be a seasoned homebuyer, we want to share some tips that will help you finance the home of your dreams.
+Whether you’re considering purchasing a home for the first time or consider yourself to be a seasoned homebuyer, we want to share some tips that will help determine when is the best time to apply for a mortgage and how to finance the home of your dreams.

 Get preapproved for a mortgage